d3f4l7d/safearch/README.md

 # Installation
-Just type all the commands on safearch.sh manually.
+safearch.sh is just a memo.
+Type it manually. helloworld.sh is an autoscript.
+Use it effectively.